Arteriovenous Malformation (AVM)

 AVMs share symptoms with other conditions.
 Imaging tests by a medical professional are needed to diagnose an AVM.

-Treatment depends on the size and location of the arteriovenous malformation.
+Treatment depends on the size, location, and symptoms of the arteriovenous malformation.
 Your doctor may recommend one or a combination of the following treatments:

-- Endovascular embolization – In this minimally invasive alternative to surgery, a catheter is guided through the network of arteries until the tip reaches the site of the AVM.
-Various branches of the AVM are then plugged with a material such as glue or a metal coil.
+- Endovascular embolization – In this minimally invasive technique, a catheter is guided through the network of arteries until the tip reaches the site of the AVM.
+Various branches of the AVM are then plugged with a material such as glue or polymer cast.
+Embolization is usually used as a precursor to surgery to reduce the blood flow through the AVM.

-- Radiosurgery – In this noninvasive procedure, focused beams of radiation are used to destroy the AVM.
+- Radiosurgery – In this noninvasive procedure, focused beams of radiation are targeted at the AVM and, over the course of 2-3 years, the arteries respond by scarring and closing down.
+Radiosurgery can be curative or can shrink an AVM down to a size that is more favorable for surgery.
 Gamma Knife and Cyberknife radiosurgeries are offered at Barrow.